Tarsiciosh/EssentialFeed/NOTES.md

 - the test that is failing is test_saveImageDataFromURL_doesNotDeliverResultAfterSUTInstanceHasBeenDeallocated
 - this can't happen anymore so we delete the test TS [save images synchronously]
-- next warning LocalFeedImageDataLoader: loadImageData
+- next warning LocalFeedImageDataLoader: FeedImageDataLoader
+- search for the callers of loadImageData ->
-- in LoadFeedImageDataFromUseCaseTests: -> FeedImageDataStoreSpy:
+- in LoadFeedImageDataFromCacheUseCaseTests: -> FeedImageDataStoreSpy:
 private var retrievalResult: Result<Data?, Error>? func retrieve(dataForURL: ... repeat the same steps TF
-- remove deallocation, cancelling task test
+- remove deallocation and cancelling task tests
 - move the action before excecution TF
 - in LocalFeeImageDataLoader, loadImageData: let task = LoadImageDataTask(completion)
 task.complete(
     with: Swift.Result {
         try store.retrieve(dataForURL: url)